Revm

 How to, dev section

-Part of the links point to the code documentation or the book. code docs are there to explain usage of particular part of the code where book is to get more of the overview on architecture or how components/projects fit toggether.
+Some quicklinks can be found here.
+Some pointto code documentation or book. code docs are there to explain usage of particular part of the code where book is to get more of the overview on architecture or how components/projects fit toggether.

 • How to build and use revm can be found here. (code)

-• Structure of the project (list of crates) can be seen here. (book)
+• Structure of the project (list of crates and their versions) can be seen here. book

-• How to use Revm Framework can be found here. (book)
+• How to use Revm Framework can be foud in MyEvm example. book

 • If there is more explanations please open PR request for it.